SedonaGroup/Colorblind/README.md

 # Colorblind
-Small tool to help colorbling people on Windows
+Small tool to help colorblind people on Windows